okta/okta-oidc-android/README.md

 });
 ```

-In `onSuccess` the userinfo returned is a `JSONObject` with the [response properties](https://developer.okta.com/docs/api/resources/oidc/#response-example-success-5).
+In `onSuccess` the userinfo returned is a `UserInfo` with the [response properties](https://developer.okta.com/docs/api/resources/oidc/#response-example-success-5).

 ### Performing Authorized Requests